13 Jan 2019

 One way of getting far-reaching CTRs and drive a high amount of traffic to a website is through Google Search’s “featured Snippet”.
 In addition to Google Ads, Maps and top Organic Search Result ranking featured snippets is the other way of appearing among the top ten on a search result.
 The featured snippets are currently funneling more and more traffic to websites as consumers are more and more interested in getting instant answers as readily and with as much ease as possible.
 Currently, a significant number of the queries triggers featured snippets as Google is moving towards providing quick answers within SERP.

 Consequently, it is crucial for every website to be optimized with an aim of ranking position “0” on Google SERP.
-There are several tricks we, the Minds Metricks have found resourceful in optimizing a page to rank position “0”, but before getting into that, let’s first have a clear understanding of what is a featured snippet.
+There are several tricks we, at Minds Metricks have found resourceful in optimizing a page to rank position “0”, but before getting into that, let’s first have a clear understanding of what is a featured snippet.

 What is a Featured Snippet?